athenianravenclaw/Information-Retrieval/README.md

 # Information-Retrieval
-Boolean Retrieval, TF-IDF, Multi-Doc Summarization
+1. Building a simple Inverted Index and using Boolean Retrieval
+2. TF-IDF based ranked retrieval system to answer free text queries
+3. Multi-Doc Summarization and evaluation using ROGUE-I and ROGUE-II score